 When it comes to choosing a home security brand, I’m a guy who likes to have choices.
+That’s why I wanted to check out Blink Home (now an Amazon Company) and their surveillance systems, specifically their Blink and Blink XT cameras.

 I like to mix and match my devices — have them all paired up, synced and integrated.
 It just makes life easier.

-There’s nothing is more frustrating than a company that creates a single, stand-alone security camera that doesn’t work with any other technology.
-Luckily nowadays, there are plenty of companies that are creating systems where I can pick from a variety of devices and create the system that fits my specific needs.
+There’s nothing more frustrating than a company that creates a single, stand-alone security camera that doesn’t work with any other technology.
+Luckily nowadays, there are plenty of companies like Blink that are creating systems where I can pick from a variety of devices and create the system that fits my specific needs.

-But let’s discover all their features and test them out before we give them a pass.
+Let’s discover all their features and test them out before we give them a pass.

 Let’s be honest: we’re living in a material world.
 I don’t want some big, clunky camera that’s going to distract my guests from the charming aesthetic of my living room.
 I want something cute, compact, something that won’t be noticed- especially by an intruder.